CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Step 10 - View the results:

-Upon successful completion of the pipeline, the snplist.txt file should have 165 entries.
+Upon successful completion of the pipeline, the snplist.txt identifies the SNPs in all samples.
 The SNP Matrix can be found in snpma.fasta.
 The corresponding reference bases are in the referenceSNP.fasta file::

     ls -l snplist.txt